anushagunnala/Nordstrom/brainy-thread-project/README.md

          5) Color of each button same as product items available colour
          6) With each color button user can see the item's image of that button color
          7) On hovering over item image a quick view of item's second image
-         8) Rating of cloth item
+         8) Rating of cloth item.
-         9) Total comments on item
+         9) Total comments on item.
      2) A user can sort on basis of price high to low, price low to high, customer rating high to low, featured items.
      3) Total no of available clothes below heading Men Clothing.
      4) User can filter items by clicking on filter criteria displayed in side-navigation.